Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Chevron fuels environmental destruction:

-Chevron is responsible for major instances of climate destruction in California, including the 2021 600-gallon oil spill into the San Francisco Bay.
+Chevron is responsible for major instances of climate destruction in California.
+In 2021, the company's Richmond refinery spilled 600 gallons of oil into the San Francisco Bay.

-Chevron polluted the Niger Delta, decimating the region’s ecosystem and devastated indigenous groups’ waterways, food systems, and livelihoods.
+Chevron polluted the Niger Delta, decimating the region’s ecosystem and devastating indigenous groups’ waterways, food systems, and livelihoods.
 The company has yet to clean up this pollution.

 Chevron fuels violence against indigenous communities: